sakshamsaxena/Presentem/README.md

 ### What you need

-* jQuery (as of now :wink:)
+* jQuery
 * Images to be presented in gallery.
 * Thumbnail images.

 ### How to use

-- Include the `jquery.presentem.js` file after icluding jQuery.
+- Include the `jquery.presentem.js` file after including jQuery.
 - Include the `jquery.presentem.css` stylesheet in head.
 - Add a  `data-hqimg` attribute in every one of your thumbnail `img` tag containing the __relative__ path of corresponding larger image.
 - Call `presentem()` by attaching it to the thumbnail images selector.